chris13300/ANALYSEUR_PGN/README.md

 - the "engine_name (threads).log" file contains the speed, the depth and the tb hits<p>

 # tips
-Use an EPD file when positions contain little material such as end  game or for legal positions but you don't know what sequence of moves to get there.<p>
+Use an EPD file when positions contain little material such as end game positions or for legal positions but you don't know what sequence of moves to get there.
+With the EPD file, the selected depth won't be displayed.<p>

 If you double-click on the main window, you can expand its width and see a chessboard on the right.<br>
 Double-click the main window again to reduce its width and hide the chessboard.<p>